AlgoMaster Logo

 Intuition

-Each step uses a bitmask to isolate the bits that need to move and shifts to move them to their new positions.
+Each step uses a bitmask to isolate the bits that move and shifts to put them in their new positions.

 How the masks work: